yigitsever/gradecoin/README.md

 ```

 The server should be up on `localhost:8080`.
+We recommend using Nginx to reverse proxy Gradecoin so it can be served as HTTPS.

 The default config file is `config.yaml`.
 You can specify another config file with: